Fulbright Egyptian Scholar Program – Arts Management, Museum and Heritage Studies Grant

-Provides opportunities for arts and cultural management, or museum and heritage studies, professionals and academics to conduct research at American Institutions.
+Provides opportunities for arts and cultural management, or museum and heritage studies, professionals and academics to conduct research at U.S. Institutions.

 - Egyptian citizenship; holders of U.S. green cards and/or passports are ineligible.